Epoetin Alfa (Procrit®, Epogen®)

 Depending on your insurance coverage, this medication may be supplied by a home infusion company or through a specialty pharmacy.
 If covered through your pharmacy plan, your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 Depending on your insurance coverage, this medication may be covered under your major medical plan OR your prescription plan.
 Your oncology team will work with your insurance company and pharmacy plan to determine who will supply the drug.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Epoetin Alfa

 There are a number of things you can do to manage the side effects of epoetin alfa.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: